18 Hacks That Will Ensure You Build Muscle All Day Long

 Sure, you want a broader chest and abs that will whistle in the wind.
 Biceps that bulge through your shirtsleeves would be nice too.
 But these aren’t the only reasons you hit the gym.
 You also work out to burn off the chocolate croissant you had for breakfast (and to guard against tomorrow’s post-work chips).
 You might even believe that an hour of pushing weights makes up for eight spent sitting at a desk.
 And as long as you don’t miss that hour each day, you will build a body that makes the doe-eyed barista downstairs take notice.

 The reality: the rest of your day is just as important for building muscle.
-“The point of working out is to force your body to adapt,” says Joe Dowdell, CEO of Peak Performance in New York City.
+“The point of working out is to force your body to adapt,” says Joe Dowdell, CEO of Peak Performance.
 “But those adaptations don’t occur in the gym – they occur during all the hours you’re not there.”
 Build muscle on the 24-7 plan with these 18 tips.

 When you roll out of bed in the morning, chug 450ml of chilled H2O – the volume in a typical consumer bottle – and you can raise your metabolism by 30%, according to scientists in Germany and Canada.
 The fat-burning benefits don’t stop there: that same study found that the metabolic boost lasted for up to 90 minutes after people took their last sips.